01-edu/public/docs/db/db-relations.md

 - `registrationId` that is associated to the `registration` table.
 An event can have multiple registrations, but a registration can only be associated to one event, this being the parent event of the registration table.

 - `objectId` that is associated to the `object` table, this column will identify which object is associated to which event.
-An event can have multiple objects but must have at least one.
+An object can have multiple events but must have at least one.

 ---

-The `event_user` contains the associations between event and users.
+The `event_user` contains the associations between events and users.
 This will contain information on which users are registered to which event.
 An event can have multiple users and a user can have multiple events, this way being a many to many relationship.

 This table also contains an association to the **group** table.
 Users can or cannot have groups, the concept is the same as in `userId` but groups can be none.